TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-04_Symmetric_encryption.md

 There are systems that use a key only once (email will generate a new key for every email you sent) and systems that use a key multiple times (file encryption).

 Caesar cipher: shifting the letters of the alfabet by x amount.
-All letters are shifted by the same amount (it's therefor technically not a cipher).
+All letters are shifted by the same amount (it's therefore technically not a cipher).
 Substitution cipher: for every letter in the alfabet, there is a key-map where the replacement value for every input value is noted.

 **How to crack weak ciphers?**